-Eligibility for the I/DD Home and Community-Based Waiver Program is based on current policy and regulations.
-Policy states that in order to be eligible for the Title XIX I/DD Home & Community-Based Waiver Program, an individual must have a diagnosis of mental retardation and/or a related condition.
-The condition must be severe and chronic with concurrent substantial deficits that require the level of care and services provided in an Intermediate Care Facility for individuals with Mental Retardation and /or related conditions (ICF/MR Facility).
-[West Virginia Medicaid Regulations, Chapter 513 - Applicant Eligibility and Enrollment Process for I/DD Waiver Program]
+Eligibility for the I/DD Waiver Program is based on current policy and regulations.
+Policy states that in order to be eligible for the Title XIX I/DD Home & Community-Based Waiver Program, an individual must substantiate each of the following elements: 1) a diagnosis of mental retardation with concurrent substantial deficits which require the level of care and services provided in an Intermediate Care Facility for the Mentally Retarded (ICF/MR); 2) substantially limited functioning in three or more of the major life areas of self-care, receptive or expressive language, learning, mobility, self-direction, and capacity for independent living; 3) the requirement for and ability to derive benefit from continuous active treatment; and 4) the endorsement of the need for an ICF/MR level of care from both a physician and a psychologist.
+(I/DD Waiver Manual, Chapter 513 - Covered Services, Limitations, and Exclusions for I/DD Waiver Services, §513.3.1).

-Clinical information provided during the hearing revealed that your stepson does not meet the medical eligibility criteria required for participation in the Medicaid I/DD Waiver program.
+Clinical information provided during the hearing revealed that your son does not meet the medical eligibility criteria required for participation in the Medicaid I/DD Waiver program.

-It is the decision of the State Hearing Officer to uphold the action of the Department to deny your stepson's application for benefits and services associated with the I/DD Waiver program.
+It is the decision of the State Hearing Officer to uphold the action of the Department to deny your son's application for benefits and services associated with the I/DD Waiver program.